Greece in the Eurovision Song Contest 2019: Performances

 Katerine Duska took part in technical rehearsals on 5 and 10 May, followed by dress rehearsals on 13 and 14 May.
-This included the jury show on 13 May where the professional juries of each country watched and voted on the competing entries in the first semi-final.
-Duska appeared on stage in a white dress with a line of pearls braided in her hair and performing together on stage with five backing vocalists/dancers.
-The stage presentation featured an ancient Greek fountain-like prop which was later turned to reveal a wall of flowers.
-Two of the backing performers held swords in each of their hands and performed synchronised ballet and contemporary dance moves, while the other three backing performers interacted with the staging by lying down on the stage floor.
+This included the jury show on 13 May, where the professional juries of each country watched and voted on the competing entries in the first semi-final.
+The performance was choreographed by Efi Gousi, who also directed the music video of "Better Love".
+Appearing on stage with Duska were dancers Dimitra Vlachou and Fania Grigoriou and backing vocalists Eleni Pozantzidou, Erasmia Markidi and Evgenia Liakou.
+Duska wore a white dress, and her hair was braided in a line of pearls.
+The stage presentation featured an ancient Greek fountain-like prop, which was later turned to reveal a wall of flowers.
+Two of the backing performers held swords in each of their hands and performed contemporary dance moves and synchronised ballet, while the other three backing performers interacted with the staging by lying down on the stage floor.
 The LED screens projected a lotus background.
-The performance was choreographed by Efi Gousi who also directed the music video of "Better Love".
-The backing performers that performed with Duska on stage were Dimitra Vlachou, Eleni Pozantzidou, Erasmia Markidi, Evgenia Liakou and Fania Grigoriou.
 At the end of the show, Greece was announced as having finished in the top 10 and subsequently qualifying for the final.
 It was later revealed that Greece placed fifth in the semi-final, receiving a total of 185 points: 54 points from the televoting and 131 points from the juries.

 Shortly after the first semi-final, a winners' press conference was held for the ten qualifying countries.
-As part of this press conference, the qualifying artists took part in a draw to determine which half of the final they would subsequently participate in.
+As part of this press conference, the qualifying artists took part in a draw to determine in which half of the final they would subsequently participate.
 This draw was done in the order the countries were announced during the semi-final.
 Greece was drawn to compete in the second half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Greece was subsequently placed to perform in position 13, following the entry from the Netherlands and before the entry from Israel.
 Duska once again took part in dress rehearsals on 17 and 18 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 At the 18 May final, Greece placed 21st, scoring 74 points: 24 points from the televoting and 50 points from the juries.
-Following the contest, ERT reported high viewership of the final, with a 50.2% share of television viewers on a combination of their ERT2 and ERT HD broadcasts and 4,125,544 viewers watching for at least one minute.
+Following the contest, ERT reported high viewership of the final, with a 50.2 percent share of television viewers on a combination of their ERT2 and ERT HD broadcasts and 4,125,544 viewers watching for at least one minute.